rubenvannieuwpoort/cpu_course/src/04_execute_and_writeback.md

 ![Simulation waveforms](04_execute_and_writeback/simulation3.png)

-So, that we can now also succesfully execute multiple successive `ADDI` instructions.
+So, now we can also succesfully execute multiple successive `ADDI` instructions.
 In the next lesson, we'll look at implementing more instructions.